Numerical analysis of a stabilized scheme for an optimal control problem governed by a parabolic convection--diffusion equation: Algebraic flux correction

 where the constant $C,$ depend on the shape regularity constant $\varpi,$ see \eqref{shape_regularity}. \end{lemma}

 For the bilinear forms \eqref{stab_term_D_widehat}, \eqref{stab_term_D_widehat2} a more sharp estimate holds, see \cite[Lemma 2.17]{chatzipantelidis2022}.
-While in \cite{chatzipantelidis2022} the proof is based on Neumann boundary conditions, the proof can be easily extended in the case of Dirichlet boundary conditions.
+While in \cite{chatzipantelidis2022} the proof is based on a slightly modified version of Algorithm \ref{algorithm-1} suitable for Neumann boundary conditions, the proof can be easily extended in the case of Dirichlet boundary conditions.